Women’s Rights: Not Up for Discussion

 Marriage Stole the Identity of Women

 Single women or widows were allowed to own their own property and possessions.
 As soon as they married, however, their property and any money they owned transferred to their husband.
 Children were also his property and in the event of divorce, the man could expect custody of his children.
 From 1839, if it was proven that the wife was innocent she was allowed custody of children under the age of seven.
 This was raised to sixteen in 1873, but even then the father remained the sole legal guardian.

-Given the limitations placed on married women, it may be asked why single women with property or significant possessions would chose to give everything up.
-For some it was possible to stay single and live by their own means.
+Given the limitations placed on married women, it may be asked why single women with property or significant possessions would choose to give everything up.
+For some, it was possible to stay single and live by their own means.
 For many, however, marriage was a necessity to keep a roof over their heads and put food on the table.

 This was particularly true for middle and upper-class women.
 For these women, not only was marriage an expected duty but society prevented them from earning their own living.
 This meant they were condemned to a life inescapably dependent on a man’s income.